AllegroFox/standard-deviants/scratch/game-rules/rule-modules.md

 - __Competition Rules__ (Are duplicate answers rewarded, punished; how?)
 - __Round Duration__ (Static round time, correct answers reduce the clock, game ends when pool is depleted)

+## Answer Pool Criteria
+- Find synonyms for the Objective word
+- Find rhyming words for the Objective word
+- Find words that start with the Objective syllable

 ## Scoring Calculations:

 - Valid answers are worth 1 point.